ndd21/PHYS281/docs/demo-functions.md

 ## Function arguments

-In the above examples there are some functions that take arguments, i.e., you pass variables to them that they then use.
+In the above examples there are some functions that take @(arguments), i.e., variables that are passed to them that they then use.
 In the function definition each variable within the brackets is separated by a comma.

 !!! note
-    The name of the variable used in the function definition is what that variable will be known as *within* the function even if the variable passed to the function had a different name.
+    The name of the variable used in the function definition is what that variable will be known as *within* the function even if the variable passed to the function has a different name.

 As with function names, it is useful for variable names to be descriptive.
 You can have as many arguments to a function as you want, including no arguments at all!